Here you will find answers to frequently asked questions about all of our products. Use the links below to navigate sections:

 We are a full service systems integration team.
 This means that we can work with your team’s technical experts to understand your detailed requirements and design a solution to meet your exact needs.
 When we integrate a system we procure all the components, unit test each component, integrate the system, perform factory acceptance testing and system characterization, prepare complete documentation from model input/output to connector-pin, deliver the system and get you up and running fast.

-ADvantage supports a wide range of real-time system hardware to meet the varying needs of our diverse user base.
-But to summarize, ADvantage supports:
+The ADEPT Framework supports a wide range of integrated system hardware to meet the varying needs of our diverse user base., but in general, ADEPT supports:

 - VME computer systems – The real-time system is built using 6U VME single board computers and VME I/O interface boards.
 VME continues to be very popular for systems with a long service life.
-ADvantage supports VME systems with Intel SBCs (learn more) or with PowerPC SBCs (learn more).
+ADEPT supports VME systems with Intel SBCs or with PowerPC SBCs.

-What I/O expansion/interface boards are supported in ADvantage?
+What I/O expansion/interface boards are supported in ADEPT?

-What are some example applications that use ADvantage?
+What are some example applications that use ADEPT?

 - aircraft integration labs – using simulation to develop, integration, verify, and certify aircraft systems